-One of the best parts of going to Nagaland was that NO ONE, even seasoned travelers, knew where it is located.
+One of the best parts of going to Nagaland was that NO ONE, even seasoned travelers, knew where it was located.
 It is indeed a kind of Shangri-La, as Nagaland is isolated from the outside world by remote horrific mountain roads.
 It is also populated with fierce warriors and rebels who to this day continue to fight for their people’s independence.
-In fact, the armed conflict with insurgents prevented the Indian government from allowing tourists into the area until 1998.
+In fact, the armed conflict with insurgents prevented the Indian government from allowing tourists into the area until 2011.

 The extreme northeast part of India is a land apart, seized by the British in the 19th century as a buffer against China.
-The people rebelled against the British Raj, and tried desperately to become an independent nation when India gained independence, but were denied.
+The people rebelled against the British Raj and tried desperately to become an independent nation when India gained independence but were denied.
 So, rebels have fought the Indian government ever since.
 Every town or village in Nagaland has an Indian Army camp in the middle of town with uniformed and armed soldiers.

-We flew from Calcutta to Guwahati, a city set between the banks of the Brahmaputra River and the foothills of the Shillong plateau.
-From there we began a long, brutal drive into the mountains and jungles.
 We visited villages of the Nishi, who are noted for their ceremonial bamboo helmets spiked with porcupine quills and hornbill skulls and feathers.

 From our base in Ziro, we visited surrounding Apatani tribal villages, learning about their primitive but successful agricultural system, their mythology and rituals, and other traditions.
 The most remarkable tradition is the women, who insert large, black plugs on the sides of their nostrils ostensibly to make them unattractive to companion seeking men of other villages.
 We were privileged to have these women perform a traditional tribal song and dance for us, which you will see in a video.
 And these were such warm, funny and welcoming ladies – a genuine pleasure.